 Treatment of Autoimmune Disease

-Certain antioxidants called polyphenols in green tea have anti-inflammatory properties, bringing out a key change in immune system reaction that could be advantageous in treating rheumatoid joint pain and other immune system illnesses.
+Certain antioxidants in green tea, called polyphenols, have anti-inflammatory properties, triggering a key change in immune system response that could be advantageous in treating rheumatoid joint pain and other immune system illnesses.

 Green tea-fed rats experiencing immune system joint pain had higher amounts of the immune system-boosting compound cytokine IL-10 than the control group.